 The Northeast Kingdom is one of Vermont’s hidden treasures.
 The area has been called the Switzerland of Vermont due to the presence of such beautiful mountains like Jay Peak, Burke, and Owls Head which in the Winter turn into ski areas.
 The presence of numerous lakes such as Mephramagog, Seymour, Willoughby, Caspian, and Echo in addition to Lake Salem add to the beauty of the area.
 Montreal lies less than two hours away for a day of international food and tourism.
 The area has several championship level golf courses, tennis courts are available, and the fishing at Lake Salem is renowned as the state of Vermont stocks the lake.
 Hiking trails abound as the Northern spur of the Appalachian Trail passes close by.

-The best time is spent right at the lake relaxing, swimming, reading a book, doing a puzzle, fishing, enjoying a sreened porch, and generally getting away from it all.
+The best cottage times are spent right at the lake relaxing, swimming, reading a book, doing a puzzle, fishing, enjoying a sreened porch, and generally getting away from it all.
 Because the cottages are all in a row (although very private), they are ideal for sharing a vacation with another family in a neighboring cottage.
 We try to accommodate such groups to the extent that we can.